nginx/unit/README.md

 Our [OpenAPI specification](docs/unit-openapi.yaml) aims to simplify configuring and integrating NGINX Unit deployments and provide an authoritative source of knowledge about the control API.

-Although the specification is still in the early beta stage, it is a promising step forward for the NGINX Unit community.
-While working on it, we kindly ask you to experiment and provide feedback to help improve its functionality and usability.

 ## Community